About Us – College Squash Association

 In May 2017, the WCSA and MCSA dissolved as independent organizations and reformed under a single organization, the Intercollegiate Squash Association, doing business as the CSA.
 In December 2022, CSA became an independently-managed subsidiary of US Squash, a new corporate structure that formally affiliates squash’s national governing body and its collegiate governing body.

-• 2023: the International Olympic Committee (IOC) announces squash will make its Olympic debut in LA28, with college squash poised to serve as a key Olympic training ground for elite athletes around the world.
+• 2023: The International Olympic Committee (IOC) announces squash will make its Olympic debut in LA28, with college squash poised to serve as a key Olympic training ground for elite athletes around the world.

 • 2022: US Squash and CSA enter into a historic alignment and restructuring, creating a united pathway to sustained success for squash on campus and robust growth for squash overall.